SIholin/ubilocation-server/README.md

 If using the default file path of the public key

-*  Create a file called 'PublicKeyForObserverConfig.txt' inside config-folder or copy and rename existing text file.
+*  Create a file called `PublicKeyForObserverConfig.txt` inside `config` folder or copy and rename existing text file.
 *  Make sure it contains valid public key.

 Otherwise